The following pertains to the Country of Origin Recognition System - aka COORS: A bill that will provide essential information to CONSUMERS!

 "At the fabrication facility, they're going to have to ask everyone upstream that every bit of boxed beef that comes to the door is labeled," he said.

 If the meat comes from Cargill, here in Colorado, he said, they will have to put into place segregated groups based on identifying the ones born, raised and processed in the U.S. Cargill, in turn, will turn to its feedyards and only accept those cattle on certain days, complicating the feedyards' ability to ship as cattle become ready and when prices are most favorable.
 The cattle would also have to be shipped with some sort of verification to their origin.
 Feedyards will then have to require order buyers to gather verification of origin when cattle are purchased to feed.
 Ultimately, he said, only cattle that are source verified will be purchased and interstate commerce will be damaged.
+Consumers are no more interested in “the complicated” process of the U.S. cattle industry then they are the “complicated” process of computer making.
+They just want to know if it works!

 The national COOL program was repealed in December of 2015, after the labeling was found to violate some trade standards in place with Canada and Mexico through the World Trade Organization.
 The program had to either be made compliant, repealed or the risk of lawsuits and trade sanctions would increase non-tariff and tariff barriers put in place, Fankhauser said.
 Mr. Fankhauser, please provide the “trade standards in place with Canada and Mexico through the WTO.
 This contradicts USDA’s continual attempts to mandate Cow-calf producers I.D. their cattle to meet geographical indicators for foreign trade.
 Why would WTO have standards that deny U.S. Consumers information as to where their beef comes from, but mandate it for foreign Consumers?